kjczarne/confuk/README.md

 ### Building from source

-Currently you can build the package using Poetry:
+You can build the package using Poetry:

 1. Clone this repo.
 2. Run `poetry build`.
 3. Grab the installable wheel from the `dist` folder and install it with `pip` or add the package as a local dependency of another project.

-Once I get some time to take care of it I will add the package to PyPI so that it's installable via a simple `pip install confuk` command.

 ## Special features